skywind3000/vim-quickui/README.md

 ![](images/list-function.png)

-navigate and press enter you can jump to another function.
+Navigate and press enter to jump to the selected function.
 This feature requires `ctags` in you `$PATH`.

 ## Customize